taurandat/SDC/P3_BehavioralCloning/README.md

 One can have a look into the [log folder](log) for more details.

-The most suprising thing is that the model seems to work better on the second track: [the first track run](run1.mp4) versus [the second track run](run2.mp4).
+The most suprising thing is that **the model works better on the second track**: [the first track run](run1.mp4) versus [the second track run](run2.mp4).
 Furthermore, the car in the second track tried to step back a litte bit for a while before running.
 Still have no idea why that could be the case! :)

 #### 5. Recording issues

-First, I tried to screen-recording all the process to have the "best" overview for this project.
-Since the vehicle control parameter is very sensitive, and running simultaneously many "heavy" processes (QuickPlay for recording, Udacity simulator, and the drive.py process) on a four-year-old Macbook with worst quality and lowest resolution still caused the car to fluctuate a lot on the street, and losed its track.
+First, I tried to **screen-recording** all the process to have the "best" overview for this project.
+Since the vehicle control parameter is very sensitive, and running simultaneously many "heavy" processes (QuickPlay for recording, Udacity simulator for simulation, and the drive.py process for driving) on a four-year-old Macbook with worst quality and lowest resolution still caused the car to fluctuate a lot on the street, and losed its track.

 Thus, I haved to save the recorded images from the simulator for this project, then rebuild the video later on.
 I would love to see how my model running on these tracks on a relative "strong" computer :)

 ---